riverluo/personal-statements/rl_ni.md

-# Recommendation Letter from My Advisor
+# Letter of Recommendation

 To whom it may concern,

-Upon Mr.Yiyun Yao's request of recommendation letter and his wishes to pursue master degree at your program, I am very pleased to write this letter in support of his application for his outstanding academic performance in research as well as potential.
+I am delighted to write this recommendation letter to Mr. Yiyun Yao for the acceptance into your honored Master program.
+As his advisor and class teacher, I have a great opportunity to observe his outstanding academic performance in research and to communicate with him for about three years.

-I am an associate professor in Southeast University, and my research is in  comptational intelligency and its applications.
-Mr.Yao is mainly doing the research work related to Ant Colony Optimization and its applications.
+I am an associate professor in Southeast University, and my research mainly focuses on computational intelligence and its applications.
+Yiyun is doing the research work related to Ant Colony Optimization (ACO) and its applications.

-Mr.Yao entered my lab in his freshman.
-As his class teacher, he came to inquiry about the information of my lab after the first class meeting.
-His initiative and clear target left me a deep impression.
+Yiyun entered my lab in his first year into university.
+He came to express his interest in my research area and willingness to join my lab after the first class when I introduced some of my research backgrounds.
+His initiative and enthusiasm for research left me a deep impression.

-Because of his programming skills learnt in advance, I asked Mr.Yao to attend as an assistant in a research group which lead by two fellow students and try to help implement some classical algorithms of swarm intelligence.
-The project was initially to discuss the possibility of applying ACO method or its variations to solve the Robot Path Planning problem.
-He learnt quickly and gave some preliminary results of the experiments to show the feasibility which help this project elevated from the college grade to national grade of Innovation Traning Program.
+I would describe Yiyun as a quick learner.
+I arranged him to join a research project as an assistant and required him to implement some classical algorithms of swarm intelligence.
+The project aimed to discuss the possibility of applying ACO method or its variations to solve the Robot Path Planning problem.
+He learned the background knowledge quickly and soon gave some preliminary results of the experiments to prove the feasibility.
+Due to his clear arrangement of ideas and preparations of presentation, this project upgraded from college-level Innovation Training Program into national-level.

-Mr.Yao is very determined and capable.
-After two fellow students left the group, he continued the research of this area almost individually.
-Considering the taxing study workload in sophomore, he persevered in doing research and syncing with me whenever he had new ideas.
-In the contrast experiments he designed for the project, he implemented five algorithms in four scales of environments, including three of them which required parameter adjustment.
-It is not easy for an undergraduate student, but he finished it accurately, which made me totally satisfying.
-The result successfully reflected the feasibilty and advantages of the improved algorithms.
-He concluded his work into a paper with my help and published it on CEC 2015 as the first writer.
+Yiyun’s determination and capability impressed me.
+Even in the situation that some of his group companions quit in the middle, he still stuck to the research and updated his progresses with me regularly.
+In the comparative experiments designed to prove the effectiveness of the proposed method, he implemented all the five traditional algorithms, three of which required parameter adjustment.
+It is really hard for an undergraduate student to think about and realize these algorithms.
+The result reflected the feasibility and advantages of the improved algorithms successfully, showing his potential and capability in this field.
+Finally he concluded his work into a paper and published it on CEC 2015 as the first writer.

-In the contact with Mr.Yao, I found him an innovative and strong-minded student.
-During the research, I can see many shining points in his thinking to improve the algorithms.
-In the discussion of design of the modified ACO, he gave me a list of innovative stategies which he think effective, though some of them are unrealistic.
-He also participated actively in the discussison group held twice a month with the graduate students and gave a talk about some innovative methods in the papers he have recently read.
+I would regard him as an innovative student with critical thinking.
+In contact with Yiyun, I can see many sparking points in his thoughts.
+In the discussion about the modified ACO, he gave me a list of innovative strategies he believed to be effective.
+Although some of these ideas seemed to be unrealistic, others provided great aspects for him to further explore.
+He also actively participated in the group discussion held twice a month with the graduate students, sharing his ideas and perspectives about the innovative methods in the papers he read recently.

-After working with this prospective young student for three years, I esteem Mr. Yao as one of the best students who have worked in my lab.
-For his ability in programming, potential in researching and innovation in thinking, he can be an ideal student for your program.

-I recommend Mr.Yiyun Yao with no reservation.
+After three years’ continuous contact with Yiyun, I considered him as one of the best students who worked in my lab.
+Based on my previous experience, his excellent ability in programming, potential in researching and innovation in thinking will surely qualify him worthy asset in your unique program.
+Therefore, I recommend Yiyun with no reservation.
+Your favorable consideration will be highly appreciated.
+Please feel free to contact me if there is any problem.

-Best regards,
+Sincerely,

-Ni Qingjian
+Qingjian Ni,

-Associate Professor
+Associate Professor, College of Software Engineering

 Southeast University

+Tel: (+86) 13X XXXX XXXX

-Email: niqingjian@gmail.com
+Email: nqj@seu.edu.cn